MYALLTEST/gatling-jms-jasonk000/README.md

 class TestJmsDsl extends Simulation {

   def checkBodyCorrect(m: Message) = {
-    val BODY_SHOULD_BE = "HELLO FROM GATLING JMS DSL" m match {
+    // this assumes that the service just does an "uppercase" transform on the text val BODY_SHOULD_BE = "HELLO FROM GATLING JMS DSL" m match {
       case tm: TextMessage => (tm.getText.toString == BODY_SHOULD_BE)